vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/return.md

 ## Return expression results

-To return the results of expressions such as characters, functions, or predicates, set them in a `RETURN` clause.
+To return the results of expressions such as literals, functions, or predicates, set them in a `RETURN` clause.

 ```ngql
 nebula> MATCH (v:player{name:"Tony Parker"})-->(v2:player) \